fin-w/.config-nvim/README.md

 git config --global merge.conflictStyle zdiff3
 ```

 Then add the below to your `~./gitconfig` file.
-The colours come from midnight.nvim:
+The colours come from `midnight.nvim`:

 ```gitconfig
 [delta]